Favicon

 Note

-The build status in the response will initially be pending.
-Applivery processes the build asynchronously — the status will update to success or error once processing is complete.
+The Build status in the response will initially be pending.
+Applivery processes the Build asynchronously — the status will update to success or error once processing is complete.
 Use the GET – Build details endpoint to poll for the final status if needed.

 For a full list of error codes returned during build processing, see Build Processing Codes.